eugenioenko/bb-forum/README.md

 ### > [Live Preview Here](https://bbforum.yy-dev.top)

-BB Forum is a work-in-progress minimalistic bulletin board that allows users to create, share, and discuss topics in a user-friendly environment.
+BB Forum is a minimalistic bulletin board that allows users to create, share, and discuss topics in a user-friendly environment.
 The forum emphasizes simplicity and usability, making it easy for users to engage with content.

 ## Table of Contents